attogram/ollama-bash-lib/demos/ollama_chat.md

 }
 {
   "role": "assistant",
-  "content": "Yes, I understand.
-If you ask me for the secret word, I will respond with **RABBIT**. \n\nUnderstood! 🐰" }
+  "content": "Understood.
+If you ask for the secret word, I will respond with RABBIT."
+}
 {
   "role": "user",